Urban Ecology: Westringia (Native Rosemary)

 Yes Frequent Visitors

-Bees, particularly native solitary bees, are known to visit Westringia flowers for pollen.
+Native bees and other pollinators are known to visit Westringia flowers for pollen.
 The flowers are accessible and bloom prolifically throughout much of the year, offering a reliable resource in urban and dryland environments.

 Low Horizon